 I have provided a list of the best hostels in Ireland below.
 If you’re not a fan of hostels, there are plenty of hotels in Ireland to choose from as well.

-Ireland may not be the biggest country, there are plenty of places to visit.
+It may not be the biggest country, but there are plenty of places to visit in Ireland.

 The country is full of beautiful and interesting places and it would be a shame to stay in one area for the majority of your trip.
 You will miss out on the beautiful sights that are all around the country.